Rank Reduction in Bimatrix Games: Abstract

 \section{Abstract}

 The rank of a bimatrix game is defined as the rank of the sum of the payoff matrices of the two players.
+The rank of a game is known to impact both the most suitable computation methods for determining a solution and the expressive power of the game.
 Under certain conditions on the payoff matrices, we devise a method that reduces the rank of the game without changing the equilibrium of the game.
-We leverage matrix pencil theory and Wedderburn rank reduction formula to arrive at our results.
+We leverage matrix pencil theory and the Wedderburn rank reduction formula to arrive at our results.
 We also present a constructive proof of the fact that in a generic square game, the rank of the game can be reduced by 1, and in generic rectangular game, the rank of the game can be reduced by 2 under certain assumptions.

 \keywords{Bimatrix Games \and Wedderburn Rank Reduction\and Matrix Pencils\and Strategic Equivalence in Games}